dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/completion-summary.md

 ### Optional Side Areas
 1. **The Frozen Waterfall Overlook**
    - Additional area in the Caverns with unique environmental challenges
-   - Provides hints about future module (The Frozen Waterfall)
+   - Contains ancient inscriptions about the lost Stone of Balance

 2. **Abandoned Explorer Camp**
    - Evidence of previous adventurers who attempted to recover the Stone